-Our oculofacial plastic surgeons include Dr. Annie Moreau, Dr. Nathan Blessing, and Dr. Jeremy Tan.
-Drs.
-Blessing and Tan recently joined the team after receiving fellowship training from highly competitive programs overseen by the American Society of Ophthalmic Plastic and Reconstructive Surgery, the only formal oculoplastic training body in the country.
+Our oculofacial plastic surgeons include Dr. Annie Moreau and Dr. Jeremy Tan.
+Dr. Tan recently joined the team after receiving fellowship training from a highly competitive program overseen by the American Society of Ophthalmic Plastic and Reconstructive Surgery, the only formal oculoplastic training body in the country.

 Cosmetic Oculoplastic Surgery at DMEI